-Explanation: A client has connected to the driver.
-This can be the Metadirectory engine connecting to process events to and from the driver, or a Web-based request to view information or publish changes through the SOAP mechanism.
+- Explanation: A client has connected to the driver.
+This can be the Metadirectory engine connecting to process events to and from the driver, or a Web-based request to view information or publish changes through the SOAP mechanism. - Action: No action required.